-In Algorithm \ref{alg:ptfnn}, we present further details about the methodology that features surrogate assisted optimisation using distributed swarms.
+In Algorithm 1, we present further details about our framework that features surrogate-assisted optimisation using distributed swarms.

-We implement the algorithm using distributed computation over CPU cores, as shown in Algorithm \ref{alg:ptfnn}, the manager process is in blue where inter-process communication among swarms takes place which exchange parameters at regular intervals (given by $\phi$) and surrogate model is trained at regular intervals ($\psi$).
-The parallel swarms have been highlighted in pink in Algorithm \ref{alg:ptfnn} Stage 0 features the initialization of particles in the swarm.
-We begin optimisation process by initialising all the respective swarms (Stage 0.1) in the ensemble with random real numbers in a range depending on the optimisation function or model.
+We implement the algorithm using distributed computation over CPU cores, as shown in Algorithm 1.
+The manager process is shown in black where inter-process communication among swarms takes place which exchange parameters at regular intervals (given by $\phi$).
+Furthermore, the surrogate model is also trained at regular intervals ($\psi$).
+The parallel swarms of the distributed framework have been highlighted in pink in Algorithm 1.
+Stage 0 features the initialization of particles in the swarm.
+We begin the optimisation process by initialising all the swarms (Stage 0.1) in the ensemble with random real numbers in a range as required by the optimisation function (model).

 Once the swarms are initialised, we begin the evolution (optimisation) by first evaluating the particles in the swarms using the fitness (objective) function.
-We note that we update the best particle and best fitness for each of the respective swarms in the ensemble afterwards.
-Once these basic operations are done, we begin the evolution process where we create a new set of swarms for the next generation by velocity and position update (Stage 1.1).
+Hence, we iterate over surrogate interval ($\psi$) and evolve each swarm for $\phi$ generations, both user-defined parameters.
+We update the best particle and best fitness for each of the respective swarms in the ensemble afterwards.
+Once these basic operations are done, we begin the evolution where we create a new set of swarms for the next generation by velocity and position update (Stage 1.1).